 HOW TO PRESERVE FALL LEAVES

-Learning how to wax leaves is a great way to preserve fall leaves for crafts or even how to preserve leaves for framing and decorating.
+Learning how to press & preserve leaves and how to wax leaves is a great way to preserve fall leaves for crafts or even how to preserve leaves for framing and decorating.

 How do you preserve fall leaves color?